alfredcs/Containerize-Multiprocessing-Message-Bus-for-High-Volume-IoT-Data-Ingestion/README.md

 Congestion bottleneck is one of the common problems in high volume, realtime IoT data ingestions.
+Top causes include

+###### 1) Synchronous data uploads from multiple clients
+###### 2) Large data in the messages
+###### 3) Hytrogenious data formats
-Top causes include 1) synchronous data uploads from multiple clients, 2) large data in the messages 3) hytrogenious ingext data format 4) Heavy compression/decompression on the message bus and lestly 5) hardware and network bandwidth limitation.
+###### 4) Heavy compression/decompression on the message bus and lastly
+###### 5) hardware and network bandwidth limitation

 Asynchronous multiprocessing message ingestion gateway is widly considered as an effective soltuion to alleviate congestion.
 This post illustrates a simple solution for distributed message gateway by leveraging Celery along with AMQP in Docker containers.